AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 seo-title: Foundation Components
 description: null
 seo-description: null
-uuid: c1eccd51-ee65-4c4d-8c27-c99b52574518
+uuid: 3caf9123-ae58-4590-af2f-57ef076daf7f
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: page-authoring
 content-type: reference
-discoiquuid: 3619ded2-a67c-4b96-b634-4c0d68f5284a
+discoiquuid: ea2a523e-8d26-4be4-822f-35f153e40308
+docset: aem65
 legacypath: /content/docs/en/aem/6-2/author/page-authoring/default-components/editmode
 pagetitle: Foundation Components

 ---

 # Foundation Components{#foundation-components}

->[!NOTE]
+>[!CAUTION]
 >
->This section covers foundation components, which have been available with AEM for many versions and are available out-of-the-box in a standard AEM installation.
-However a number of the foundation components have been deprecated with AEM 6.4.
+>Most Foundation Components are now deprecated wtih AEM 6.5.
+See the [release notes](../../../release-notes/deprecated-removed-features.md) for further informtaion.
 >
->Adobe recommends leveraging the more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html).
-These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://helpx.adobe.com/experience-manager/core-components/using/using.html) by your administrator.
+>Adobe recommends leveraging the more modern and extensible [Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html) in AEM projects.
+These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/using.html) by your administrator.
+>
+>You can use the [AEM Modernize Tools Suite](https://opensource.adobe.com/aem-modernize-tools/) to refactor your Foundation Components-based site to use Core Components.

 The foundation components were designed for use when authoring content for a standard web page.
 They form a subset of the components available out-of-the-box for a standard installation of AEM.

 Some are immediately available through component browser, various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).

-The use of foundation components is supported, but they have been superseded by core components which offer more extensibility and flexibility.
+The use of foundation components is supported, but they have been mostly deprecated and superseded by Core Components which offer more extensibility and flexibility.

 >[!NOTE]
 >